caffiendkitten/module-one-final-project-guidelines-seattle-web-051319/README.md

 2. `cd` into the correct directory, after opening the file, we suggest deleting the 'development.db' (if it exists) file in the event the database is skewed from cloning.

+3. Make sure to `bundle install` in your terminal to make sure all your gems are up to date

-3. After deleting the database, re-seed the database by first running `db:migrate` in your terminal to make sure the database is structured correctly.
+4. After deleting the database, re-seed the database by first running `db:migrate` in your terminal to make sure the database is structured correctly.

-4. Once the migration files are in order, run `db:seed` in your terminal to repopulate the database.
+5. Once the migration files are in order, run `db:seed` in your terminal to repopulate the database.

-5. To run the program, enter `rake run` in your console to begin the game!
+6. To run the program, enter `rake run` in your console to begin the game!

 ### Contributors Guide